• Skip to main content

 • Kosher salt - Kosher salt can be substituted with sea salt or non-iodized table salt.
 Iodized salt can change the color and flavor of your pickles, and is not recommended.

-⅛" will produce a very thin pickle, and ¼" produces a sturdier, thin, pickle slice.
+⅛" creates a very thin pickle, and ¼" creates a sturdier, thin, pickle slice.
 I sliced mine to ¼" in the photos.
+Either thickness works in this recipe.

 • OXO Good Grips Chef's Mandoline Slicer